-Individuals who are classified on payroll as temporary employees or who are compensated as independent contractors are not eligible to participate.
+Individuals who are classified on payroll as temporary employees or who are compensated as non-employee consultants, interns and subcontractors are eligible for a limited benefit.
+See "How the Plan Works" on page 7 for details.

 MMA Employees

 You are eligible if you are an employee classified on payroll as a U.S. regular employee of MMA.
 This includes MMA employees on Marsh & McLennan Companies payroll and non-Marsh & McLennan Companies payroll.